dougwinr/POKEMON_DBGAS/README.md

 - `--refresh-pokedata`: Forces re-download of all PokeData HTML/JSON before processing.

 Behind the scenes, the CLI:
-1. Calls `showdown_data_manager.update_all_showdown_data()` once to ensure local Showdown files are current.
+1. Creates a `ShowdownManager` instance and calls `download_or_update_all()` once to ensure local Showdown files are current.
-2. Uses `pokedata_cache_manager` to cache every tournament/division page under `data/pokedata/`.
+2. Uses `pokedata_manager` to cache every tournament/division page under `data/pokedata/`.
-3. Resolves species, moves, abilities, items, and format legality exclusively from disk.
+3. Resolves species, moves, abilities, items, and format legality exclusively from disk using the `ShowdownManager`.

 ## Debug & Logging
 - Pass `--debug` to `tournament_teams_extraction.py` to print detailed status covering cache hits/misses, Showdown resolution steps, and validation failures.